Written by: Evan D. Ellis, M.D.

 The meniscus is a rubbery shock absorber within the knee that can very commonly tear.
 Due to the poor blood supply of the meniscus, most tears will need to be trimmed back to stable tissue, and your pain will be eliminated.
 However, we have developed new techniques to try and sew the meniscus back in place so that you can keep as much of your meniscal tissue for as long as possible.

-Consider visiting one of our fellowship-trained sports medicine providers to discuss and discover the best treatment option for you.
-To schedule an appointment, call 1-800-REBOUND or request an appointment online.
+Consider visiting one of our fellowship-trained sports medicine providers specializing in cartilage repair, Jerome J. DaSilva, M.D., F.R.C.S.C. or myself, Evan D. Ellis, M.D., to discuss and discover the best treatment option for you.
+To schedule an appointment in Vancouver, Portland, or Lake Oswego, call 1-800-REBOUND or request an appointment online.